proximiio/proximiio-js-library/README.md

    hiddenAmenities: string[], // you can define array of amenity id's to hide poi labels and icons while polygons remains functional
    useTimerangeData: false, // if set to true only features inside defined time range in metadata.dateStart and metadata.dateEnd will be shown, default: false
-   sendAnalytics: true, // if enabled we automatically send analytics from routing to our API, default: true });
+   sendAnalytics: true, // if enabled we automatically send analytics from routing to our API, default: true defaultFilter?: {
+      key: string; // if defaultFilter is defined it will look for this key in feature object
+      value: string; // if the previous key exists in the feature object, it's value will be compared to this value and filtering will be processed in a way that only features with same value or features with missing property will be visible
+   };
+});
 ```